People tend to refer to “thongs” interchangeably with “G-strings.” In reality, that couldn’t be farther from the truth.

-From fashion to function, these two panty styles are different in more ways than they are similar.
+From fashion to function, these two panty styles are far more different than they are alike.
 Though they both have a similar cut that exposes the buttocks and can be used to amplify sex appeal, a thong provides more coverage, more comfort, and more fabric options than a G-string.

 What is a Thong?

-Some people think thong panties are uncomfortable, but you just have to make sure you have the correct sizing for a comfortable wearing experience.
-EBY thongs are unlike any other — with our unique seamless material and one-of-a-kind no-slip grip technology, you won’t even know you’re wearing underwear!
-They’re basically like a second skin!
+That’s why we designed EBY thongs to be unlike any other: with our unique seamless material and one-of-a-kind no-slip grip technology, you won’t even notice you’re wearing underwear!
+They’re basically like a second skin.
 Interested in trying for yourself?
-Click here to shop our wide selection of thongs, ranging from XS – 4X sizing in any of our low waisted or high waisted cuts.
+Our sizing ranges from XS – 4X in both low and high-waisted cuts!

 What is a G String?

 A G-string, also known as a V string, is simply a string that creates a T-shape in the back and provides no butt coverage whatsoever.
 G-strings have donned the affectionate nickname “floss,” and it’s no surprise why: G-strings cover the front of the body, which also happens to be the location of the only piece of fabric in the G-string.

 The triangular, narrow piece of cloth extends to cover the genitals and attaches to a thin material like a string or clear elastic straps around the hips.
 The most popular use of the G-string is to eliminate any chances of a panty line mishap, especially when wearing an extra tight material like a body con.